ApolloAuto/apollo/docs/howto/how_to_launch_and_run_apollo.md

 ### Access Dreamview Web UI

 Open [http://localhost:8888](http://localhost:8888) in your favorite browser, e.g. Chrome, and you should see this screen.
-However, no modules are running in the backend at this time.
+However, no module (except Monitor) is running in the background at this moment.

 ![Access Dreamview](images/apollo_bootstrap_screen.png)